andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

-## Current commands
+# Current commands

+### Language client
-leader lk   - LC Symbol documentation leader la   - LC Code action → import symbol! insert c-i  - LC show completions with type sig! insert c-n  - non LC show omnicomplete (symbols of other buffers..?) leader hi   - format imports
+ged         - show diagnostic message in float-win gd, ,gd     - go to definition /in split leader lk   - Symbol documentation leader la   - Code action → import symbol! insert c-i  - show completions with type sig! insert c-n  - non LC show omnicomplete (symbols of other buffers..?)

+### Intero
-gw, gW      - IN show type at/vis-sel / generic type get         - IN show type of symbol or vis sel gek         - IN kind at symbol or vis sel ges         - IN run symbol ges vis-sel - IN run expression! ger         - Curl send sting in line to localhost, show response ged         - LC show diagnostic message in float-win gd, ,gd     - go to definition /in split
+gw, gW      - show type at/vis-sel / generic type
+get         - show type of symbol or vis sel (also works when module not compiles) ,gw         - insert type above gek         - kind at symbol or vis sel ges         - run symbol ges vis-sel - run expression!

+ger         - Curl send sting in line to localhost, show response

 ### Hs API Explore
-gsd/D       - to edit vis-sel and search for it gsk         - to insert info into buffer - using the module name gsK         - show info in float-win gsb/B       - browse module
+gsd/D       - to edit vis-sel and search for it gsk         - to insert info into buffer - using the module name (cursor on module shows module info!) gsK         - show info in float-win gsb/B       - browse module
 ,atip/iB    - to HsTabu Type-sig align a range: Use l, \j or 'v' visual-sel